 Local council may also object to packaged liquor licences on the ground that the grant would be conducive to or encourage the misuse and abuse of alcohol.

-The VCGLR has developed a Local government liquor licence objection kit (PDF, 716KB) to provide councils with clearer guidelines about liquor licensing objections and applications.
+The VCGLR has developed a Local government liquor licence objection kit to provide councils with clearer guidelines about liquor licensing objections and applications.
 This kit is an additional resource for local councils; while objections must be in writing, you are not required to use the objection form in the kit.

 More information is available on the Local government liquor licence objection kit page.